rskanchi/Resources/Notes/GitHub_Issues.md

 git push origin main
 ```

-### You git added a file but want to pull the file back from the staging area
+### You git added a file but want to pull it back from the staging area

 ```
 git restore --staged path/to/file

 git restore --staged . # to unstage all files

 ```